gchure/phd/src/chapter_07/section_03_DNA_epRA_inference.md

 joint distribution is color coded by the value of the log posterior, with bright orange and dark purple corresponding to high and low probability, respectively.
-The symmetric shape of the joint distribution is a telling sign that there is no correlation between two parameters.
+The symmetric shape of the joint distribution is a telling sign that there is no correlation between the two parameters.
 The marginal distributions for each parameter are also relatively narrow, with the DNA binding energy covering a range of $\approx 0.6\, k_BT$ and $\sigma$ spanning $\approx 0.02$.
-To more precisely quantify the uncertainty, we computed the shortest interval of the marginal distribution for each parameter contains 95\% of the probability.
+To more precisely quantify the uncertainty, we computed the shortest interval of the marginal distribution for each parameter that contains 95\% of the probability.
 The bounds of this interval, coined the Bayesian credible region, can accommodate asymmetry in the marginal distribution since the upper and lower bounds of the estimate are reported.
 In the main text, we reported the DNA binding energy